Bally's Chicago: IPO controversy & litigation

+Impact of 2026 video gaming expansion

+In late 2025, the Chicago City Council included the legalization of video gaming terminals (VGTs) in the city's $16.6 billion 2026 municipal budget to address a $1.15 billion deficit.
+The plan, which took effect on January 1, 2026, allows bars and restaurants with liquor licenses to host gaming machines, ending a decades-long ban in the city.

+Bally's Corporation opposed the measure, arguing that widespread VGT competition would cannibalize revenue from its flagship project.
+In testimony before the City Council, Bally's Vice President of Government Relations estimated that the expansion could result in a $70 million annual loss in tax revenue for the city and potentially lead to the reduction of 750 to 1,050 projected jobs at the casino resort.
+Legal experts have noted that authorizing VGTs may constitute a breach of the "Host Community Agreement" signed in 2022, which grants Bally's exclusivity over most forms of "lawful gaming" within city limits.
+As of January 2026, the implementation of the VGT rollout remains the subject of ongoing negotiations between the Mayor's office and the City Council.

+In August 2026, Bally's paused all non-gambling construction, blaming VGT legalization.

 Bidding process

-The casino complex will be constructed alongside the Chicago River near the Chicago Avenue Bridge (pictured).
+The casino complex will be constructed on the site of the Freedom Center, which is adjacent to the Chicago River.

 In April 2021, Lightfoot announced the beginning of the bidding process for the city's "casino-resort".
 She stated that proposals must include plans for a 500-room hotel, meeting space, restaurants, bars and entertainment venues.

 In November 2021, Lightfoot announced the city's top five bids for a Chicago casino.
 She set a public meeting for the proposals for December 16, 2021.

 In March 2022, the three final bidding proposals were announced.
 The first was from Rush Street Gaming, which would cost US$1.62 billion and would be built between the South Loop and Chinatown along the Chicago River.
 The second was a US$1.74 billion proposal from the eventual chosen Bally's Corporation to build the casino and resort on the Chicago Tribune printing plant in the River West neighborhood.
 The final proposal was a $1.74 billion proposal from Hard Rock to build the casino and resort, across from Soldier Field.

 On May 5, 2022, Lightfoot announced that she had selected the bid from the Bally's Corporation.
 The proposal needed city council approval and Illinois Gaming Board approval.
 Reaction to the casino selection was controversial with many residents living near the proposed site.